Russian Orthodox Autonomous Church: 2000s

 In the second half of 2001 — early 2002, the Russian Orthodox Autonomous Church was shaken by a powerful crisis: 5 clerics of the ROAC, led by Archpriest Andrei Osetrov, former secretary of the ROAC Synod of Bishops, accused Valentin (Rusantsov) of child molestation.
 This group of clergymen referred their accusations to the prosecutor's office, and a criminal case was opened.
 Andrey Osetrov sent telegrams to the bishops of the ROAC before the start of the synod informing them that Metropolitan Valentin had been arrested and would be sentenced.
 The clerics who supported Andrei Osetrov were defrocked by the decision of the ecclesiastical court on May 31, 2001.
 On June 28, 2001, the regional newspaper "Prizyv" published an article "Holy Outcasts", in which Valentine was accused of child molestation.
 In total, this newspaper published at least a dozen articles accusing the First Hierarch of the ROAC.
-The ROAC officials called these articles avertorial.
+The ROAC officials called these articles adversarial.
 The defrocked clerics organized street riots several times against Metropolitan Valentin and the clergy of the ROAC.
 Valentin (Rusantsov) and the leadership of the ROAC categorically rejected all the accusations, which were declared the machinations of supporters of the Moscow Patriarchate.
 In August–September 2001, interrogations and other active investigative actions were carried out.
 During the investigation, representatives of the prosecutor's office stated that the building of the Sacristy Monastery, which housed the Suzdal diocesan administration, was transferred illegally and should be returned to municipal ownership.
 Despite the fact that in September 2001, Valentin (Rusantsov) was signed not to leave, on October 13–30 he visited the United States, where he visited several parishes that had transferred to the ROAC from the ROCOR.
 On May 2, 2002, Priest Andrey Osetrov, the chief accuser of Valentin (Rusantsov), transferred to the Moscow Patriarchate.
 On August 23, 2002, Valentin (Rusantsov) was found guilty of committing a crime "against the sexual integrity of the individual" and sentenced to 4 years and 3 months of probation.
 On May 2, 2002, Alexander Soldatov created and headed the website portal-credo.ru, which provided significant information support to the ROAC.